doubleprincez/doubleprincez/README.md

 📫 Contact Me on adenekanmartin@gmail.com

 🌱 I’m currently learning Django
+Note: Due to confidentiality and nondisclosure agreements, most of my jobs are private.

 https://thetuskandbead.gstplace.com -> built on site builder  (integrated paystack and flutterwave) (hybrid) https://gstplace.com -> backend engineer, admin backend and API service for the react frontend and integration (hybrid)